mortenbroesby/space-rockets-challenge/src/README.md

 ---

+## 🛠 Package updates

+Early in my project inspection phase, I noticed that a range of packages were out of date.
+One notable example was Chakra-UI.

+I took the liberty of ["migrating to the latest version of Chakra"](https://chakra-ui.com/guides/migration), together with other package version bumps.

+---

 ## 📡 Hosting

 I've decided on using Vercel to host my implementation of the Space Rocket challenge.
 Easy to use, CI built-in.